Szombathelyi Haladás: 2020s

 The 2019–20 Nemzeti Bajnokság II was abandoned due to the COVID-19 pandemic.
 Haladás finished the season on the 17th place thus avoiding relegation to the Nemzeti Bajnokság III.

 On 25 November 2023, it was revealed that the club was close to bankruptcy.
 In November, the player had not received their September salary.
 On 29 December 2023, it was revealed that the debt of the club was substantially reduced.

 In the 2023–24 Nemzeti Bajnokság II season, Haladás finished in the 14th position and were not relegated to the third division.
 However, the Hungarian Football Federation did not give a license to play in the second division.

 On 20 February 2024, Bálint Bajner was signed.
 On 8 March 2024, he was taken to hospital after he fell ill due to high pulse rate.
 However, later that day he was released frrm the hospital.
 On 6 May 2024, Bajner revealed that he had signed a contract on which the badge of the club was not displayed.

 On 7 May 2024, Aleksandar Jović resigned.

 On 9 July 2024, Erzsébet Szántó, managing director, resigned and nobody was appointed as the official representative of the club.

 On 16 July 2024, the Hungarian Football Federation excluded Haladás from the Nemzeti Bajnokság III and Magyar Kupa.
 Tibor Homlok, the representative of Haladás Marketing Kft., and Richárd Unger, the delegate of the local government, resigned.
 The Szombathelyi Haladás Kft did not have any football players; therefore, did not intend to apply for a license to play in the Nemzeti Bajnokság and Magyar Kupa.
 The license can be transferred to Illés Akadémia or Haladás VSE.

 On 19 July 2024, the Hungarian Football Federation accepted the license of Haladás.
 The club changed its name to Szombathelyi MÁV Haladás VSE.
 By the end of 2024, the club had a lot of debts and it was close to bankruptcy.
 Former player of Haladás, András Schäfer, donated 15 million Hungarian Forints to the club to avoid bankruptcy.
 Later, it was announced that Schäfer purchased shares of the club, thus becoming one of the owners of his former club.

 On 4 January 2025, former Haladás player and legend, Zoltán Halmosi, (father of Péter Halmosi) died.
 He played 306 Nemzeti Bajnokság I matches and scored 19 goals for Haladás.
 On 10 January 2025, Ferenc Vígh was appointed as the manager of the club.
 A couple of days later, it was revealed that Ferenc Vígh had been sentences before and he was also under investigation by the police at the time of his appointment.

+On 15 August 2026, more than 2000 spectators attended a local derby between Haladás and Gábor Király's Király SZE match in the 2026–27 Nemzeti Bajnokság III match.